mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 surrounding government buildings, poised on a sheer cliff overlooking a scum-choked sea; much of the surrounding city is also in ruin.
-An obsidian fortress has been built for the Emperor on one of Onon's mid- size mountains, overlooking a wide basalt plain.
+An obsidian fortress has been built for the Emperor on one of Onon's mid-size mountains, overlooking a wide basalt plain.
 Its stark vistas and noxious black cloud cover make it an excellent place for brooding and deep contemplation.